 10 min statement.
 However, before prompting the youth, consider simply sitting in silence for a while - silence can be a powerful tool.
 Activity Activity: Asking open-ended questions is more difficult than it sounds.
 Everyone walk around the room.
 When you see a person you don't know that well, stop and pair up with him/her.
 Keep standing facing each other.
 Now, talk for five minutes, back and forth, ONLY using open-ended questions.
-Go!
 This is a good activity to get people moving around and active.
 After the pair begins talking, time the activity.
-After 6 minutes, stop the activity and have them debrief on how it was for them to GU: only use open-ended questions.
-2 min Interview Phases Phase 5: Elicit a Free Narrative • Ask youth to provide a narrative description of the event - Research shows children's responses to openended prompts are longer and more detailed than responses to focused questions - Don't feel the need to prompt-silence is a powerful tool - If youth becomes upset, acknowledge behavior and address but avoid extensive comment - Don't interrupt to ask questions-revisit the question later in the interview Interview Phases For slightly older youth, skip directly to eliciting a free narrative.
+After 6 minutes, stop the activity and have them debrief on how it was for them to Go! only use open-ended questions.
+2 min Interview Phases Interview Phases Phase 5: Elicit a Free Narrative • Ask youth to provide a narrative description of the event - Research shows children's responses to openended prompts are longer and more detailed than responses to focused questions - Don't feel the need to prompt-silence is a powerful tool - If youth becomes upset, acknowledge behavior and address but avoid extensive comment - Don't interrupt to ask questions-revisit the question later in the interview NATIONAL PREA RESOURCE CENTER Interview Phases For slightly older youth, skip directly to eliciting a free narrative.
 Ask the youth to provide a narrative description of the alleged event.
 Answers to open-ended questions tend to be longer, more detailed, and more accurate than answers to focused questions.
 If the youth does not respond well to open-ended questions around the allegation, be more specific.
 But don't ask any leading questions that may project a specific interpretation of the event.
 2 min Interview Phases Interview Phases

-Interview Phases Phase 5: Elicit a Free Narrative • Ask youth to repeat comment if you have trouble hearing them • Do not try to guess what they said • Be tolerant of pauses in the conversation • Appropriate to look away to give youth time to continue PREA RESOURCE CENTER Ask for clarification if you don't understand or don't clearly hear something the youth said.
+Interview Phases Phase 5: Elicit a Free Narrative Ask youth to repeat comment if you have trouble hearing them Do not try to guess what they said Be tolerant of pauses in the conversation Appropriate to look away to give youth time to continue PREA Ask for clarification if you don't understand or don't clearly hear something the youth said.
 Victims and witnesses will use slang to describe body parts and genitalia.
 If someone uses a term that you are not familiar with, ask them what it is.
 Don't assume you know what they're talking about.
-11 min Activity Split the class back up into their groups of three and have them rotate roles.
+Split the class back 11 min Activity up into their groups of three and have them rotate roles.
 Elicit a free narrative for 6 minutes then have the teams debrief on challenges.
-The scenario is a female youth who is alleging that her roommate is sexually harassing her.
-2 min Interview Phases debrief on challenges.
-The scenario is a female youth who is alleging that her roommate is sexually harassing 2 min Interview Phases Interview Phases debrief on challenges.
-The scenario is a female youth who is alleging that her roommate is sexually harassing her.
-2 min debrief on challenges.
-The scenario is a female youth who is alleging that her roommate is sexually harassing her.
+The scenario is a female youth who is alleging that her roommate is sexually harassing 2 min Interview Phases Interview Phases Interview Phases Phase 6: Question and Clarify · Avoid jumping between topics Clarifying · Description of events · Identity of perpetrators · Whether allegations involve single or multiple events Presence and identities of witnesses · Whether similar events have happened to other youth · Whether the youth told anyone about the event(s) The time frame and location/venue Alternative explanations for the allegations RESOURCE CENTER